 Luckily, organic wines have been cropping up more and more on restaurant lists, going toe to toe with the conventional heavy weights.
-The contents of these bottles are made using organic farming and harvesting practices – meaning, no pesticides and such.
+The contents of these bottles are made using organic farming and harvesting practices – meaning, no additives, pesticides and such.

 If a wine is also biodynamic, it means that the vineyard is harvested sustainably according to the lunar calendar.
 Usually, biodynamic vineyards also have a working farm nearby, as the wine production is weaved into the overall sustainability of the operation as a whole.